 “Here are all the challenges that IP allows us to address, but for these first implementations, we will focus on...”

-Then he presents the vision of the future IP, based on the strategic priorities he collected prior to the meeting (we'll tell you more about this in the rest of the article!).
+Then he presents the vision of the future IP, based on the strategic priorities he collected prior to the meeting.

 Finally, the introduction ends with a reminder strategic challenges and changes to be taken into account in the coming period, a detailed overview of the backlog and priority features or deliverables to be planned for the coming period.